TMJ-TMD

 The temporomandibular joint (jaw joint) is the hinge-like joint located on either side of your face that connects your jaw bone (mandible) to your skull.
 As much as 12% of the population suffers from disorders of this joint.
 Unlike other chronic pain conditions, TMJ affects young people more than older adults.
 It also affects women two times as much as men.
 Disorders of this joint can be very painful.
 Our orthodontists in Raleigh, North Carolina, can help treat your TMJ.

-The cause of TMJ is difficult to diagnose.
-Much like other joints, there is a small disc between the mandible and the skull that allows the joint to operate smoothly while cartilage covers the parts of the bones that interact with each other.
+The cause of TMJ disorder (TMD) is difficult to diagnose.
+Much like other joints, there is a small disc between the mandible and the skull that allows the joint to operate smoothly, while cartilage covers the parts of the bones that interact with each other.
 Occasionally, something mechanical goes awry with the joint.
 This can include:

 • the disc moving out of alignment or eroding